 Elizabeth ROTTENBERG (DePaul University).
 "Intimate Relations: Psychoanalysis Deconstruction."
 November 2.

 Jonny THAKKAR (Swarthmore College).
-Title Forthcoming.
+"Plato as Critical Theorist."
 March 15.

 Susan BERNSTEIN (Brown University).
-Title Forthcoming.
+"The Other Synaesthesia."
 April 5.

 Christopher MOORE (Penn State University).
 “The Origin of the Word ‘Philosopher’ (Philosophos).”
 September 15.